COVID19 Update: June 3, 2021

-Covid19 continues to impact our daily lives, but substantial improvements are being made daily.
+Covid19 continues to impact our lives, but substantial improvements are being made daily and we are beginning to see positive changes..
 A continued thank you to all of the first responders for their incredible efforts and work!

 McNamara-Sparrell Funeral Home continues to monitor the ever-changing regulations of Covid19 and we remain dedicated to serving families safely.